c-florist/radiance-cascade/README.md

 # Phototaxis

-A simulation of "moths" flocking to light sources.
+A simulation of how moth flight paths are affected by light sources.

+More of a sketch at the moment.